People's Army of Vietnam: 2023 Turkish-Syrian earthquake

 As an effort to help Turkey overcome the consequences of the 2023 earthquake, PAVN has sent 76 servicemen of the Border Guard, Army Medic, and Engineering Corps (alongside personnel from Public Security) to participate in humanitarian assistance and disaster relief including search-and-rescue missions.

 This is the first time ever that Vietnam has officially deployed and engaged in an overseas search and rescue campaign.

 2025 Myanmar earthquake

 The PAVN deployed 76 personnel from the Border Guard, Army Medical Corps, and Engineering Corps, along with members of the Public Security forces, to take part in humanitarian assistance, disaster relief, and search-and-rescue operations in Sagaing on 31 March.

+2026 Venezuela earthquake

+The PAVN deployed 124 personnel from the Border Guard, Army Medical Corps, and Engineering Corps, along with members of the Public Security forces, to take part in humanitarian assistance, disaster relief, and search-and-rescue operations on June 28, 2026.
+Many members of this task force were previously deployed to the earthquakes in Turkey and Myanmar.

+During this mission, the task force was assigned to Playa Grande in La Guaira, where it was hit by powerful earthquakes with magnitudes of 7.2 and 7.5 on June 24.
+The task force was awarded first-class Hero of Venezuela for their tireless efforts in the search and rescue mission.